-If you have a physical, psychological, medical or learning disability that may impact your work in this course, it is your responsibility to contact the Office of Academic Access in the Academic Success Center on the third floor of the Hartzler Library.
+If you have a physical, psychological, medical or learning disability that may impact your work in this course, it is your responsibility to contact the Office of Academic Access.
 They will work with you to establish eligibility and to coordinate reasonable accommodations.
 All information and documentation is treated confidentially.